leobeosab/liberkey/README.md

 It's based on a [Seeed XIAO nRF52840](https://wiki.seeedstudio.com/XIAO_BLE/) with a cheap external gyro, 4 mechanical key switches and a battery upcycled from a disposable vape I found on the ground.

+Here's a view of the internals with some of the poorer soldering I've ever done. ( It was cramped in there and kept coming apart okay? )
 ![internal view of keyboard](readme-assets/internal_view.jpg)

 ### Materials Used